cidoliveira/worlds-most-annoying-cookie-consent/README.md

-# Learn to Code – Landing Page
+# World's Most Annoying Cookie Consent

 A simple, responsive landing page that showcases **HTML**, **CSS**, and **JavaScript** best practices with an automated build pipeline via **Vite**.
 It displays a tongue‑in‑cheek list of “benefits” such as “Master React in 10 minutes!” and then triggers a modal asking the visitor to consent to data usage.